6th Grade Math Posters

-Just print these great reminders out for students.
-Many teachers find that posting the topic or topics of the week have helped their students improve quickly.
-We cover all the areas that are part of the Common Core Standard.
+These posters are designed for your 6th grade math classes.
+Just print these great reminders out.
+Many teachers find that posting the topics of the week have helped their students improve quickly.
+We cover all the areas that are part of the math standards.
 We have a number of high-quality print outs available for you below.
 Make sure to print them at three-hundred or more dots per inch, if possible.
 We recommend you laminate all the posters so you can use them for a much longer time.
 It is helpful to post the topics as you cover them in class.

 - Ratios Compare Things - The ratio of apples to oranges is 5:4 The ratio of cardinals to blue jays is 6:3

 - Ratios In Words - Always put them in the same order as the question!

 Unit Rates and Ratios : The Relationship - 6.RP.A.2

 - Soda Prices - 5 large sodas cost $10.00 The ratio is 5:10.